International Offshore Jurisdiction Spotlight - St. Vincent & the Grenadines as a Tax Haven

-Perhaps one of the strongest reasons for choosing Saint Vincent and the Grenadines as an overseas financial center in which to base your company is the Preservation of Confidential Relationships (International Finance) Act 1996.
+Perhaps one of the strongest reasons for choosing Saint Vincent and the Grenadines as a tax haven in which to base your offshore company is the Preservation of Confidential Relationships (International Finance) Act 1996.
 Designed to address the privacy trepidations of those setting up an IBC in St. Vincent and the Grenadines, this important piece of legislation stipulates the most stringent confidentiality law on the planet today.

 - A St. Vincent International Business Company (IBC) can be used for